-POLICIES: Page # Compliance 2.11 CONSTRUCTION 4 The CEO shall not allow construction of a new building or facility or major renovation that is inconsistent with industry standards and grantor expectations, environmentally irresponsible, risks financial jeopardy, or is not aligned with achievement of the Board's Ends.
+POLICIES: Page # Compliance 2.11 CONSTRUCTION 4 0 The CEO shall not allow construction of a new building or facility or major renovation that is inconsistent with industry standards and grantor expectations, environmentally irresponsible, risks financial jeopardy, or is not aligned with achievement of the Board's Ends.
 Further, without limiting the scope of the above by the following list, the CEO shall not: 2.11.1 Proceed with grant applications, detailed architecture or engineering, procurement of construction services, or real-estate transactions for a construction or major renovation project.
 5 0 2.11.1.1 Request authorization to proceed with a project prior to providing information that demonstrates that such construction is fiscally responsible and aligned with achievement of the board's Ends, and without providing data that supports an informed decision by the board - including but not limited to clearly articulated information about the following: A. Definition of the project's purpose and goals.
-B. Definition of the project's key elements and rationale for their inclusion.
-C. Definition of the project's strategic context, and contribution to advancing the board's Ends or other policies.
+B. Definition of the project's key elements and rationale for thei inclusion.
+C. Definition of the project's strategic context, and contribution advancing the board's Ends or other policies.
 D. Explanation of the project's priority relative to other capital needs.
 E. Estimates of the capital cost, ongoing operating and maintenance costs, and expected useful life associated with the project.
 F. Explanation of anticipated funding sources and financing mechanisms.
 G. Definition of risks associated with the project.
 H. Project timeline.
 I. Public involvement process.
-7 2.11.1.2 Request authorization to proceed with a project without incorporating it into an annual budget or a budget amendment.
-8 2.11.2 Expend funds on a construction project prior to having confirmed funding for that stage.
-9 travelli d with construction that does not minimize inconvenience to the ng public and those businesses and residences directly impacted extent that is reasonably practicable.
-9 2.11.3 .1 Proceed without providing timely and accurate information to the travelling public, residents and business owners.
-10 2.11.3 .2 Proceed with construction project or changes to the project that could be foreseen to create significant resistance from the traveling public and external stakeholders because they had not had the opportunity for consultation.
-10 ne board to be unaware of political, residents' and businesses' related to the proposed construction.
-11 implem A. Cha B. Cha C. Cha D. Tim ne board to be without regular reports on the project's entation, including but not limited to: anges to the anticipated cost of the project. anges to the elements/scope of the project. anges to scheduled completion, delays or impacts to timelines. ely notice of possible cost overruns and planned action to reduce act.
+2.11.1.2 Request authorization to proceed with a project without incorporating it into an annual budget or a budget amendment.
+8 0

+Expend funds on a construction project prior to having confirmed funding for that stage.
+9 2.11.3 Proceed with construction that does not minimize inconvenience to the travelling public and those businesses and residences directly impacted to the extent that is reasonably practicable.
+9 2.11.3.1 Proceed without providing timely and accurate information to the travelling public, residents and business owners.
+10 2.11.3.2 Proceed with construction project or changes to the project that could be foreseen to create significant resistance from the traveling public and external stakeholders because they had not had the opportunity for consultation.
+10 2.11.4 Allow the board to be unaware of political, residents' and businesses' issues related to the proposed construction.
+11 2.11.5 Allow the board to be without regular reports on the project's implementation, including but not limited to: A. Changes to the anticipated cost of the project.
+B. Changes to the elements/scope of the project.
+C. Changes to scheduled completion, delays or impacts to timelines.
+D. Timely notice of possible cost overruns and planned action to reduce impact.
 11

-Partially Compliant Non-Compliant

-Cannot be determined
+Fully Compliant Partially Compliant Non-Compliant Cannot be determined